New South Wales Consolidated Acts

 21 Other provisions relating to transfer of gaming machine entitlements

-(1) In the case of a hotel licence that relates to a country hotel, no more than one block of gaming machine entitlements held in respect of the licence may be transferred in any period of 12 months to a hotel licence held in relation to a hotel that is situated in a metropolitan area.
+(1) In the case of a hotel licence that relates to a country hotel, no more than 2 blocks of gaming machine entitlements held in respect of the licence may be transferred in any period of 12 months to a hotel licence held in relation to a hotel that is situated in a metropolitan area.

-(b) those other premises are situated in the same local government area as the previous premises,
+(a) those other premises are situated in the same local statistical area as the previous premises, or

 (2) If, in the case of a club that holds more than one club licence, gaming machine entitlements held in respect of one of those licences are transferred to another one of the club’s licences, the forfeiture to the Authority of one entitlement per transfer block is not required.